 The conservation of energy

 by Chris Woodford.
-Last updated: November 15, 2018.
+Last updated: March 21, 2021.

 Photo: The conservation of energy: Walk upstairs and you have more potential energy when you get to the top than you had at the bottom—but you haven't created energy out of thin air.
 The muscles in your body have to work against the force of gravity to move you upwards and your body loses energy (that it made from food) as it climbs.
 This is the energy that your body regains as potential energy.